- Print ISBN 9780124081178

 Because there is considerable diversity and a substantial body of the compositional studies directed towards commercial varieties, this information is useful for identifying traits and features that may be transposed from one variety to another.

-Compositional and sensory features may also be used for commercialization and also to characterize adulteration.
-Detailed characterisation of cultivars can be used to identify "super-foods".
+In addition, compositional and sensory features may also be used for commercialization and to characterize adulteration.
+Detailed characterization of cultivars can be used to identify "super-foods".
 Alternatively, unmasked historical cultivars may be the focus of reinvigorated commercial practices.

-Agriculturalists, Food scientists, food technologist, food industry workers from harvest to production and packaging.
+Agriculturalists, Food scientists, food technologists, food industry workers from harvest to production and packaging.
 Also nutritionists interested in understanding dietary value differences